NAMI HelpLine

 Esketamine has the potential to cause sedation and dissociative symptoms.
 If you experience either of these symptoms, you will need to be observed by a health care provider for at least 2 hours at each treatment session, or longer if the symptoms have not resolved.
 Esketamine, a Schedule III controlled substance may be subject to abuse and dependence.
 All patients being treated with esketamine should be evaluated before and during treatment for signs and symptoms of abuse or misuse of the medication.
 Because of the risks of serious adverse outcomes from sedation, dissociation, and abuse potential, esketamine is only available through a restricted REMS (Risk Evaluation and Mitigation Strategy) program and can only be dispensed in a health care setting.

 Depression and certain other psychiatric disorders are themselves associated with increases in the risk of suicide.
-Patients with major depressive disorder (MDD) may experience worsening of their depression and/or the emergence of suicidal ideation and behavior or unusual changes in behavior, whether or not they are taking antidepressants.
+Patients with MDD may experience worsening of their depression and/or the emergence of suicidal ideation and behavior or unusual changes in behavior, whether or not they are taking antidepressants.
 This risk may persist until significant remission occurs.
 In short-term studies, antidepressants increased the risk of suicidality in children, adolescents, and young adults when compared to placebo.
 Short-term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24.
 Patients, their families, and caregivers should be alert to the emergence of anxiety, restlessness, irritability, aggressiveness and insomnia.
 If these symptoms emerge, they should be reported to the patient’s prescriber or health care professional.
 All patients being treated with esketamine should watch for and notify their health care provider for worsening symptoms, suicidality and unusual changes in behavior, especially during the first few months of treatment.

-Last Reviewed: January 2024
+Last Reviewed: December 2024

 Provided by

-Important Disclosure: This information is being provided as a community outreach effort of the College of Psychiatric and Neurologic Pharmacists.
+Important Disclosure: This information is being provided as a community outreach effort of the American Association of Psychiatric Pharmacists.
 This information is for educational and informational purposes only and is not medical advice.
 This information contains a summary of important points and is not an exhaustive review of information about the medication.
 Always seek the advice of a physician or other qualified medical professional with any questions you may have regarding medications or medical conditions.
 Never delay seeking professional medical advice or disregard medical professional advice as a result of any information provided herein.
-The College of Psychiatric and Neurologic Pharmacists disclaims any and all liability alleged as a result of the information provided herein.
+The American Association of Psychiatric Pharmacists disclaims any and all liability alleged as a result of the information provided herein.

-©2020 The College of Psychiatric and Neurologic Pharmacists (CPNP) and the National Alliance on Mental Illness (NAMI).
-CPNP and NAMI make this document available under the Creative Commons Attribution-NoDerivatives 4.0 International License.
+©2024 The American Association of Psychiatric Pharmacists (AAPP) and the National Alliance on Mental Illness (NAMI).
+AAPP and NAMI make this document available under the Creative Commons Attribution-NoDerivatives 4.0 International License.
 Last Updated: January 2016.

 NAMI HelpLine is available M-F, 10 a.m. – 10 p.m.
 ET.
 Call 800-950-6264,